Cody-Howell/HowlDev.Web.Authentication/README.md

 ## Changelog

+3.0.1 (12/16/25) and 1.0.2

+- Extracted dependency for middleware to an internal interface so multiple authentication types can be based off of it
+- Inverted dependency so that AccountAuth now depends on Middleware, not the other way around
+- Oh yeah, this is the major release.
+I figured out a pipeline, so now I can make new packages faster.

 3.0.3 - Beta (12/15/25)

 - Removed the Logging option from the configuration (this should be left to you anyways).